Can Maternal Fluoride Consumption During Pregnancy Lower Children's Intelligence?

 Bellinger agrees that makes sense, especially for women who find that the new results stir anxiety.

-You can reach NPR Science Correspondent Richard Harris at rharris@npr.org.
+You can reach NPR science correspondent Richard Harris at rharris@npr.org.